JuliaPlots/AbstractPlotting.jl/docs/src/basic-tutorial.md

 ## Constructing axes manually

-Like `Figure`s, we can also create axes manually.
+Like [Figure](@ref)s, we can also create axes manually.
 This is useful if we want to prepare an empty axis to then plot into it later.

-The default 2D axis that we have created implicitly so far is called [`Axis`](@ref) and can also be created in a specific position in the figure by passing that position as the first argument.
+The default 2D axis that we have created implicitly so far is called [Axis](@ref) and can also be created in a specific position in the figure by passing that position as the first argument.

 For example, we can create a figure with three axes.